Finish faster and for less by taking advantage of what you already know.

 Please note that a credit recommendation by ACE is not a guarantee, but it does help to evaluate your military transcripts for possible credit transfer.
 Please review the Academic Catalog for our transfer policies.

-Non-Collegiate credit other than exam or military service credit, such as non-collegiate courses, corporate trainings, certifications, professional licenses, etc., may be considered for transfer if it has been evaluated according to the ACE Guidelines, reviewed by the National College Credit Recommendation Service (CCRS), and does not duplicate credit already accepted in transfer.
+Non-Collegiate credit other than exam or military service credit, such as non-collegiate courses, corporate trainings, certifications, professional licenses, etc., may be considered for transfer toward a bachelor's degree if it has been evaluated according to the ACE Guidelines, reviewed by the National College Credit Recommendation Service (CCRS), and does not duplicate credit already accepted in transfer.

 CSU-Global may accept credit that has been earned at non-U.S. institutions.

-If non-U.S. coursework is consistent in level and content with courses offered at regionally accredited U.S. institutions credit may be applied towards CSU-Global degree.
+If non-U.S. coursework is consistent in level and content with courses offered at regionally accredited U.S. institutions credit may be applied toward a CSU-Global degree.
 Transcripts must be reviewed by an approved evaluation service in order to be considered for transfer.